 - The administration of the Perkins grant is extensive.
 In a consortium, the grant administration is managed by the consortium director.
 The same processes must be followed, no matter the amount of the allocation. - Documents must be maintained and available in an organized manner for seven years regardless of personnel changes within the district. - The district will never have access to any more funds than the formula allocation.
-In a consortium, there could be agreements in some fiscal years that would allow the district to occasionally have larger amounts of funds than what the formula amount would equal. - The district could have the Stand-Alone Exempt status withdrawn if the district is late in submitting required documents and/or reports. - Most late, incomplete, or incorrect Perkins reporting comes from Stand-Alone Exempt districts. - If the district later decides it wants to rejoin the consortium, there is no guarantee that the consortium will approve readmission.
+In a consortium, there could be agreements in some fiscal years that would allow the district to occasionally have larger amounts of funds than what the formula amount would equal.

+- The district could have the Stand-Alone Exempt status withdrawn if the district is late in submitting required documents and/or reports. - If the district later decides it wants to rejoin the consortium, there is no guarantee that the consortium will approve readmission.